Moseslwanda2018/Data-Engineering/README.md

 * Counties with similar collision volumes can experience very different fatality outcomes.
 * In the simulation, fatality rates remain consistently above 20% throughout the year.
 * Certain vehicle types show higher death rates despite comparable collision counts.

-## Future Improvements
-* Add predictive analytics
-* Include weather and road conditions.

-## Disclaimer
-This dashboard uses simulated data and is intended solely for learning and portfolio demonstration purposes.

 ## Acknowledgements
 This project documentation benefited from explanations and structuring assistance provided by ChatGPT (OpenAI).
 All final implementation and analytical decisions were made independently.